hashicorp/hcp-terraform-operator/docs/agentpool.md

 Please refer to the [CRD](../config/crd/bases/app.terraform.io_agentpools.yaml) and [API Reference](./api-reference.md#agentpool) to get the full list of available options.

 In the following example, we are going to create a new Terraform Cloud Agent Pool with 3 agent tokens.
-Refer to [Prerequisites](./usage.md#prerequisites) before proceeding further.
+Take a look at the [Prerequisites](./usage.md#prerequisites) before proceeding further.

 1. Create a YAML manifest.